bparanj/linksearch/README.md

 # Tasks

+- Start at loops.html to see how add works
 - Setup paid Tailwind to make landing.html work
 		Use PostCSS and npm to setup landing.html
 - Refer model.html and see how to add input text field to the color dropdown.
 Add the new color to the dropdown if Add button is clicked.
+		Identify the data. colors: Red, Green, Blue etc Identify the behavior. add a new color to colors array on Add button click Display the data.
+Loop through the colors and display the colors in the dropdown.
+		The new component will be a combination of basic binding and select code snippets in model.html

 - Purine levels in foods (low, moderate, high).
 Sort by purine level.

 ## Nice to Haves